Recently Viewed Topics

 If the SecurityCenter installation is not on the Appliance, check the uploaded custom_CA.inc with the following command: # cat /opt/sc/data/customNasl/custom_CA.inc.

 The output should match the custom_CA.inc file that you checked in a text editor in step T1 above.
 If the file does not exist, the upload was not successful.
 If the file does not match, the most recent upload may not have been successful.
 Go over the steps above for creating and uploading upload_this.tar.gz and ensure it is done correctly.

 If Nessus is not on the Appliance, navigate to the plugins folder and cat or type custom_CA.inc to verify it exists and matches the custom_CA.inc file contents verified in steps 1 and 2 above.
 If custom_CA.inc does not exist in the plugins folder, or does not match the most recent custom_CA.inc in SecurityCenter, it has not propagated to the scanner.
 Check Resources > Nessus Scanners in SecurityCenter to see if the scanner is still updating plugins.
 If it is in a Working state, try updating the active plugins in SecurityCenter to prompt a plugin push.
 If the plugin feed version has not incremented and the customer must push plugins immediately, see the following article: Force plugin update on scanner managed by SecurityCenter (Comparable to nessus-update-plugins -f).

 The plugin output

 Look at the detailed plugin output of 51192 to see exactly why the certificate is untrusted.
-If custom_CA.inc will fix it, the output will say that the certificate at the top of the certificate chain is unrecognized, and the certificate it shows will be either issued by the custom CA (matching the name exactly) or the actual custom CA self-signed certificate.
+If custom_CA.inc can fix it, the output states that the certificate at the top of the certificate chain is unrecognized, and the certificate it shows is either issued by the custom CA (matching the name exactly) or the actual custom CA self-signed certificate.